 Still family run, Addbuild celebrates 40 years in business in 2020, and with over 1,500 projects built, we are Sydney’s leading home additions and extensions builder.

 If you are interested in using HomeBuilder to make major renovations to your home and haven’t yet settled on a builder, please feel free to contact us on (02) 8765 1555 or send a message via our contact page.

-PLEASE NOTE: At the time of writing, the application process for HomeBuilder hasn’t commenced in NSW.
-More details will be published on the NSW Government’s ‘Revenue NSW’ website – further details here.
+PLEASE NOTE: More details on how to apply for the HomeBuilder grant can be found on the NSW Government ‘Revenue NSW’ website here.
 Given HomeBuilder’s limited timeframe, it is still wise to start talking to builders now, but please note that homeowners (not builders) will be responsible for applying for the grant.